ad-si/Transity/readme.md

 You wouldn't want your money get lost in rounding errors or be turned to `undefined`, would you? 😉

-Also:
-Just like Haskell, it's a beautiful functional language!
-Once you you've seen the light you wouldn't want to write any other kind of language.

 ### Why is it not written in Haskell?